 Adjust the bit rate

 As IPVM puts it: “Bandwidth is like vehicle speed.
 It is a rate over time.”
 Therefore, bit rate impacts cloud CCTV bandwidth requirements.
 As mentioned previously, cloud CCTV can be optimized for real world networks.
 For instance, in our experience the majority of cameras in the field require a bit rate of only 400-600 kbps per camera.
-However, we’ll automatically adjust it if there are restrictions to the bandwidth.

 Change the resolution